awsdocs/aws-powershell-user-guide/doc_source/pstools-security-data-protection.md

 By default, all data transmitted from the client computer running the AWS Tools for PowerShell and AWS service endpoints is encrypted by sending everything through an HTTPS/TLS connection\.

 You don't need to do anything to enable the use of HTTPS/TLS\.
-It is always enabled unless you explicitly disable it for an individual command by using the `--no-verify-ssl` command line option\.
+It is always enabled\.